Skip navigation

 Why is this medication prescribed?

-Midazolam injection is used before medical procedures and surgery to cause drowsiness, relieve anxiety, and prevent any memory of the event.
-It is also sometimes given as part of the anesthesia during surgery to produce a loss of consciousness.
-Midazolam injection is also used to cause a state of decreased consciousness in seriously ill people in intensive care units (ICU) who are breathing with the help of a machine.
+Midazolam injection is used before medical procedures and surgery and during surgery to cause drowsiness, relieve anxiety, and avoid any memory of the event.
+Midazolam injection is also used in seriously ill people in intensive care units (ICU) who are breathing with the help of a machine.
 Midazolam injection is in a class of medications called benzodiazepines.
 It works by slowing activity in the brain to allow relaxation and decreased consciousness.

 How should this medicine be used?

-Midazolam injection comes as a solution (liquid) to be injected into a muscle or vein by a doctor or nurse in a hospital or clinic.
+Midazolam injection comes as a solution (liquid) to be given intramuscularly (into the muscle) or intravenously (into the vein) by a doctor or nurse in a hospital or clinic.
+It is given as needed or as frequently as your doctor determines you need it.

 Other uses for this medicine